DouweHorsthuis/sas/notes.md

 # Working with excel data

-When loading data that has column names that wouldn't work for SAS.
+When loading data that has column names that wouldn’t work for SAS.
 You can use `OPTONS VALIDVARNAME=V7;` to make them valid.
-Things like spaces or special characters become underscores and every column name is shortened if needed to be shorter than 32 chars.\
+Things like spaces or special characters become underscores and every column name is shortened if needed to be shorter than 32 chars.
 Another important thing is to clear your library reference at the end of your program.
 This will otherwise create a lock for other people.
 `LIBNAME libref CLEAR;` Using `Sheet=Sheet_name` will allow you to load